Enquire About This Tour Code PMP Magical Incas

 In Puerto Maldonado you can pick up any last minute drinks or snacks in the busy markets and shops.
-The first leg of our journey is by bus followed by motorised canoe, a 35 kilometre journey along the river (approx two hours total).
+The first leg of our journey is by bus followed by canoe, a 35 kilometre journey along the river (approx two hours total).
 The canoes are very safe.

 Arriving at the lodge located on the river’s edge, you will be allocated a bungalow all of which are built from local indigenous materials.
 Each room is sealed by meshed netting to keep out mosquitoes and other insects.
 All rooms have basic private bathroom facilities.
 Due to the remoteness of the lodge there is no hot water and drinking water should be purchased.
 There is also limited electricity so please charge any electrical equipment prior to your arrival.
 In the evening the lodge and walkways are lit by oil lamps.
 Other facilities include a welcoming reception area, dining room and bar facilities.
 All excursions are led by English speaking local guides providing plenty of opportunity to enjoy marvelous jungle landscapes and rich diversity of flora and fauna.

 After lunch we will set off on a trek through the rainforest along wooden walk ways.
 On the way our guide will stop to show you various species of bird and explain the medicinal plants and delicate ecological systems of the Amazon Jungle.
 The scenery is extremely varied incorporating dense jungle as well as marsh areas.
 You will see incredibly big trees, several metres in diameter and around 450 years old.
-There is an opportunity to take a canoe ride drifting along one of the small lakes hidden away in the jungle, observing caiman and the abundant bird life.
+We walk to Cochita Caiman (Caiman Pond) where we see wildlife along the way.
 We then return to the lodge for dinner.

 After an early breakfast we hike deeper in to the jungle, enjoying the surroundings and exploring the delights and hidden wonders of the Amazon Rainforest.
 We may also catch a glimpse of the rare giant otter.
 Afterwards we will enjoy the view of the lake from our viewing point/observation platform, where you can experience the canopy wildlife such as parrots, guacamayos, toucans, camungos, shanshos, herons, turtles and caiman.
 We will return to the lodge for a well deserved lunch.